 Transitional rate relief cushions the impact of rates revaluation.
 The relief limits the amount by which business rates can increase (or decrease) from one year to the next if there has been a significant change in your rateable value.

 Empty property relief exempts empty properties from business rates for the first three months after they become vacant.
 Longer periods apply to some properties including industrial premises (six months) and premises with a rateable value below £2,900 (until occupied).

-Rural rate relief applies to some rural businesses - for example, the only remaining village shop.
+Rural rate relief applies to some rural businesses - for example, the only remaining village shop, public house or petrol station.
 Businesses that qualify get 100% rate relief.

 Rate relief of up to 100% is also available for charities and amateur community sports clubs.
 Local councils have the discretion to give relief to other types of non-profit organisations, and to businesses that are suffering hardship.
 You should contact your local council if you think you may be eligible.

 Some buildings are exempted from business rates entirely.
 This includes some agricultural buildings, places of public religious worship and buildings used for the training or welfare of disabled people.

 For most UK businesses rates are simply another tax that must be paid, but there are circumstances where planning can reduce your bills.

 If you think the rateable value has been wrongly assessed or if there have been changes to your premises, it may be worth appealing.
 Changes that can affect the rateable value of your premises include alterations, change of use or changes in the surrounding area.
 You can find more information on business rates appeals from the Valuation Office Agency.
 You may also want to take advice from a reputable rating agent.